-The PCP must contain two uninterruptible power supplies (UPS) (each connected to a dedicated circuit).
-As shown on the drawings one UPS must supply the PLC System , and the second UPS must supply the miscellaneous device power.
-The UPSs output capacity must be sufficient to drive all the system components connected plus 25 percent.
+The PCP must contain three uninterruptible power supplies (UPS) each connected to a dedicated circuit.
+As shown on the drawings one UPS must supply PLC System 1, one UPS must supply PLC System 2, and the third UPS must supply the miscellaneous device power.
+The UPSs output capacity must be sufficient to drive all the equipment connected plus 25 percent.
 The UPSs must be mounted on shelves near the bottom of the PCP but not rest on the floor of the PCP.